 Static vs dynamic rope – which to use?

-There are two main categories of ropes that are used in rope access jobs – static and dynamic.
+There are two main categories of ropes that are used in rope access jobs – static rope and dynamic rope.
 So how do you know which type you need for the job at hand?

-Static rope is designed not to stretch when it is under a load and is used for abseiling, rappelling, caving and in fire rescue operations, where fireproof abseil rope is used.
+Static ropes are designed not to stretch when it is under a load and are used for abseiling, rappelling, caving and in fire rescue operations, where fireproof abseil rope is used.
 This type of top offers a bounce free descent.
 Examples include the reflective LSK line that includes a reflective strip to allow the rope to easily be seen even in low light conditions.

 Dynamic ropes are more elastic and are used for rock and ice climbing and mountaineering.
 They can absorb energy from sudden loads quicker than a static line can manage and means there is less chance of a catastrophic failure.